Confidentiality Principles

 6. Information must not be used for commercial purposes.

-7. WHA members reporting information to the WHA should be alert to information that may identify individuals or small communities, especially when there may be some stigma or other adverse consequences associated with such reports.
+7. When reporting or submitting information to WHA: WHA members reporting information to the WHA should be alert to information that may identify individuals or small communities, especially when there may be some stigma or other adverse consequences associated with such reports.
 Identifying information should only be provided when necessary to protect public health and / or where the individual has provided consent.

 WHA is an association incorporated under the Incorporated Associations Act in NSW.
 As such it is required to manage any private information as required by the Australian Privacy Principles in the Privacy Act 1988.